delainee64/osticket-prereqs/README.md

 </p>
 <p>
 Download and open the file "osTicket-v1.15.8.zip".
 In another folder window, go to your hard drive and select "inetpub" --> "wwwroot" and then drag the "upload" folder to "wwwroot".
-Rename "upload" to "osTicket".
+Rename "upload" to "osticket".
 Restart IIS.
 </p>

 <p>